 You can also see a few examples of how cinematographers use LUTs in their work:

-If you may have noticed, every color scheme used for each scene in the film complements each character's story.
+If you may have noticed, every color scheme used for each scene in the film complements each character’s story.
 Not only does it help interpret the artistic side of the movie, but it also creates an emotional standpoint that allows the audience to relate to the character.
-When backed with a piece of excellent royalty-free background music, it'll undoubtedly make the scene even more moving.

 Understanding color theory is an excellent way to understand the basics of color grading.
 For example, a light and desaturated color elicit a different emotion than a dark and deep color.
 That’s because a lighter and paler shade often feels gloomy compared to deeper colors.